LucaDb/twig_static_scaffolding/README.md

         |-- style.scss
 ```

-In `style.scss` file you can write scoped css, for example
+In `style.scss` file you can write scoped css, for example:

 ```
 .header {